patbaumgartner/lovebox-telegram-sender/README.md

 ## Application Setup

-To set up the app a few ids and values need to be retrieved on the Lovebox API.
+To set up the app, a few IDs and values need to be retrieved from the Lovebox API.
 The following curl commands help to find the needed data on an existing account.
 Make sure you have set up your account via the Android or iOS app already.

 ### Login with Password